 Towels are one of the most used linens in our homes and are also one of the most prone to stains and soiling.
 Whether the stains come from dirt, liquids, food, makeup, or anything else, there are loads of great household secrets to help wiggle them out of your towels.
-We have some tips on how best to prevent staining your towels, how to wash them, how to best keep your various kinds of towels, and how to remove those pesky stains.
+We have some tips on how best to prevent staining your towels, the best way to wash towels, and how to remove stains from towels.

 For a more hardcore but less frequent approach, boil your whites!
 Put three tablespoons of laundry soap and three tablespoons of baking soda into a big pot and fill with cold water.
 Next, gently boil the pretreated towels in the pot for half an hour.
 Allow them to cool and then put in the washing machine to rinse and spin as usual.
 This technique will also help keep towels from going gray.

 Nothing says summer like your bright and colorful beach towels sprawled across chairs on the lawn, beach, or poolside.
 Though we usually only use beach towels for a small part of the year, these linens tend to get the most wear and tear.
 That’s because beach towels can take a lot of abuse from sand, salt, chlorine, sunscreen, spilled drinks, messy picnics, grass stains, barbeque sauce, tanning products — the list goes on.